 - AI Capabilities – Most of the brands concentrate on incorporating the AI on their cameras, but Asus went a little further and offered some special features.
 There are many optimizations can be done using the AI on the phone.
 There’s an AI-charging, AI performance mode, and many more, but the main feature is obviously the AI-powered camera.
 Just like the Honor view 10, the AI-camera can recognize different scenes and optimizes the ISO, white balance, etc. automatically.
 The results are brilliant!
 I badly want to show you the camera samples I took, but I will wait for the full review.
 Till then, you can see the camera samples on Instagram by Marcel.

 - Face Unlock – I can’t make a comment on this just now as I’ve not tried personally.
 I had an experience with one of the leading competitors to Zenfone 5, which didn’t work as promised.
 So, I’ll test it soon, and update here.
-I can guarantee that, the Zenfone 5 face unlock works as similar to the OnePlus 5T, but again, they don’t have many sensors that 3d maps your face and updates it like the iPhone X. So, a proper testing is needed.
+I can guarantee that, the Zenfone 5 face unlock works as similar to the OnePlus 5T, but again, they don’t have many sensors that 3d maps your face and updates it like the iPhone X. So, proper testing is needed.

 - Notch – I don’t want to call it as a special feature, but I feel it’s much needed.
-Most of the brands haven’t reached a position where they could offer a true bezel-less experience like the Vivo concept phone.
-So, customers would really love to purchase a phone that merely resembles iPhone ‘X‘.
+Most of the brands haven’t reached a position where they could offer a truly bezel-less experience like the Vivo concept phone.
+So, customers would really love to purchase a phone that merely resembles the iPhone ‘X‘.
 Unlike other notch phones recently released, the Zenfone 5 comes with notch-gestures.
 So, that’s the main advantage here.

 Well, that’s my hands-on & first impressions on the Zenfone 5.
-I know, this looks like an incomplete article, but I’ll try to update it as soon as I get to test few other features for a few more hours/days.
+I know, this looks like an incomplete article, but I’ll try to update it as soon as I get to test a few other features for a few more hours/days.